iiittheorygroup/iiittheorygroup.github.io/Initiatives/CSTAR.md

 Students meet up every week to discuss their work, recent updates, new opportunities, collaboration offers etc.

 During the 1 hour session, to keep discussions productive, we will stick to our level of abstraction.
-This might make it harder for non-CSTAR students to follow.
+This might make it harder for students of other disciplines to follow.
 To cover that, people are free to hangout after the official session closes, to chat with the others - either one on one, or in the group chat.
 The lab students will be more than happy to explain details of their work, or basics leading up to it.

 (Will be updated once campus opens up to account for in-person meets)